plmOS-Archive/Database.SharePoint/README.md

-### plmOS XML
+### plmOS SharePoint

-plmOS XML is a .NET library that implements a XML plmOS Database.
+plmOS SharePoint is a .NET library that implements a SharePoint plmOS Database.

 Copyright (C) 2015 [Processwall Limited](http://www.processwall.com).

-Processwall Limited provides plmOS XML under a dual licence model designed to meet the development and distribution needs of both commercial and open source projects.
+Processwall Limited provides plmOS SharePoint under a dual licence model designed to meet the development and distribution needs of both commercial and open source projects.

 #### Open Source Projects

-Open source projects can redistribute and/or modify plmOS XML under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Open source projects can redistribute and/or modify plmOS SharePoint under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.